If your company is enrolled as a(n):

 Yes.
 You must replace previous versions of their posters with the most recent versions as soon as possible.
 The latest versions of the E-Verify Participation and the IER Right to Work posters are available on the resources page and in E-Verify under View Essential Resources and View Resources pages.

 Many states require employers to disclose E-Verify case information to state officials as proof of compliance with state laws requiring use of E-Verify as a condition of state business licensing.
 Employers and their E-Verify Employer Agents who enroll in E-Verify to comply with state law are authorized by the Department of Homeland Security (DHS) to provide certain E-Verify information to authorized state officials, DHS, Immigrant and Employee Rights section (IER) and their contractors.
 This permission allows employers to comply with state laws as well as the E-Verify Memorandum of Understanding, which only allows dissemination of certain E-Verify information when it is authorized in advance by Social Security Administration (SSA) or DHS for legitimate purposes.

 The E-Verify Quick Audit Report was designed to satisfy requirements that employers report their E-Verify activity to authorized Federal, state, and local government agencies.

 - Case identifiers;

 You may find further information about the Quick Audit Report in the E-Verify User Manual for Employers.

-If a citizen of the FSM, the RMI or Palau receives an E-Verify TNC, it is usually because of a name and date of birth mismatch.
+If a citizen of the FSM, the RMI or Palau receives an E-Verify mismatch (previously called a Tentative Nonconfirmation or TNC), it is usually because of a name and date of birth-related error.
 When completing Form I-9, instruct employees to use their full legal name and to enter their date of birth in the month/day/year format.
 Be especially careful when you enter the employee’s name and date of birth in E-Verify.
 Also, note their citizenship status.
 They should mark “alien authorized to work,” not “noncitizen national of the United States.”